PlayTensor/playtensor.github.io/manual/campaign/index.md

 - If a soldier's head was damaged, the head cannot detach after its body is destroyed

 {: .warning }
-The text walkthroughs below skip all secrets and may contain spoilers
+The text walkthroughs skip all secrets and may contain spoilers